-Nowlen, Holt & Miner, P.A., Certified Public Accountants, have issued an unmodified ("clean") opinion on the Village of North Palm Beach's financial statements for the year ended September 30, 2022.
-The independent auditor's report is located at the front of the financial section of this report.

-Management's Discussion and Analysis (MD&A) immediately follows the independent auditor's report and provides a narrative, overview, and analysis of the basic financial statements.
-The MD&A complements this letter of transmittal and should be read in conjunction with it.
+We are pleased to share that Nowlen, Holt & Miner, P.A., Certified Public Accountants, have issued an unmodified ("clean") opinion on the Village of North Palm Beach's financial statements for the fiscal year concluding on September 30, 2023.
+The independent auditor's report precedes the Management's Discussion and Analysis (MD&A), which offers a narrative, overview, and analysis of the fundamental financial statements.
+The MD&A complements this transmittal letter and should be reviewed in conjunction with it.

-The Annual Report's role is to assist in making economic, social, and political decisions and in assessing accountability to the citizenry by:
+The Annual Report serves as a tool for economic, social, and political decision-making, as well as for assessing accountability to our citizenry by:

-- comparing actual financial results with the legally adopted budget, where appropriate; - assessing financial condition and results of operations; - · determining compliance with finance-related laws, rules and regulations; and - evaluating the efficiency and effectiveness of Village operations.
+- Comparing actual financial outcomes with the approved budget, as applicable; - Evaluating financial condition and operational results; - Ensuring compliance with finance-related laws, rules, and regulations; - Assessing the efficiency and effectiveness of Village operations.